 - Administration of thrombolytics, glycoprotein IIb/IIIa inhibitors, or warfarin in the 3 days prior to the procedure

-- Acute myocardial infarction, major surgery or any therapeutic cardiac procedure (other than balloon aortic valvuloplasty) within 30 days
+- Acute myocardial infarction, major surgery, or any therapeutic cardiac procedure (other than balloon aortic valvuloplasty) within 30 days

-- Percutaneous coronary intervention with drug-eluting stent(s) within 30 days
+- Percutaneous coronary intervention within 30 days

 - Upper gastrointestinal or genitourinary bleed within 30 days